 Listen to your heart when training

-36 – A heart rate monitor is something we have recommended previously for the bike and in the run it is no different.
+1 – The first tip from my 15 top triathlon running tips.
+Use a heart rate monitor.
+It is something I have recommended previously for the bike and in the run it is no different.
 By monitoring your heart rate while on the run you have a method to understand which training zone you are in.
 The key here is not to leave yourself running in Zone 2 for your whole run where you are not pushing yourself enough.
 Equally a full run in zone 5 will be pushing your body to breaking point and at risk of injury.
-Monitor your stride length

 Monitor your stride length when running

-37 – If you use a watch such as the Garmin Forerunner 945XT (our current favourite multisport watch) then you can track your stride length.
+2 – If you use a watch such as the awesome Garmin Forerunner 965 (my current favourite multisport watch) then you can track your stride length.
 This is valuable as it helps you understand how much you are “striding” out.
 If you consider your expended effort rate it will not vary dramatically with stride length.
-So if you can put an extra 5cm on every stride you are taking less strides per run.
+So, if you can put an extra 5cm on every stride you are taking less strides per run.
 Your effort to deliver this will be unchanged but you will be covering more ground faster.
 It may feel funny.
 Which may translate into some discomfort but you can train your body to adapt to this.
 Muscle memory can be achieved in under 4 weeks.
 We aren’t advocating you stretch out with 2 metre stride lengths unnaturally but find an extended comfortable stride.